Guidance on Coronavirus

 If you can get to College by another means for example by cycling or a lift from parents, these options should be considered.

-What new measures have been put in place in student accommodation?
+What measures are in place for students living in residential accommodation?

 In addition to our high-quality student care, we will be introducing new measures in our halls of residence from September.
 These include: